Fluor Corporation: Services

 Fluor is a holding company that provides services through its subsidiaries.
 Its subsidiaries provide engineering, procurement, construction, maintenance and project management services.
 The company has also developed pollution control products, such as the Econamine lineup of carbon capture products.
-According to Fluor's 2014 annual report, 67 percent of its work backlog is from the oil and gas industry.
-According to the company's website, Fluor's work includes designing and building power plants, petrochemical factories, mining facilities, roads and bridges, government buildings, and manufacturing facilities.
+Fluor's work includes designing and building power plants, petrochemical factories, mining facilities, roads and bridges, government buildings, and manufacturing facilities.
 The company also performs nuclear cleanup, and other services.

 Separate teams of experts, procurement staff, project managers and workers are provided for large projects that are supported by a centralized administrative staff.
 Fluor has trained more than 100,000 craft workers in Indonesia, the Philippines, Korea, Pakistan, Kuwait and other countries, where the needed labor skills weren't available locally.
 It may also serve clients through a joint venture with another construction firm when a local infrastructure or niche expertise is needed.

 Fluor acquired shares of Genentech Inc. in 1981, and it bought a 10 percent interest in a smelter and refinery facility in Gresik, Indonesia in 1995 for $550 million.
 In 1994, it invested $650 million with the Beacon Group Energy Investment fund to finance energy projects.
 Fluor also has a majority interest in NuScale LLC., which is developing a new type of 45-megawatt nuclear reactor called a small modular reactor (SMR).